noftaly/nipinit/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for nipinit
-title: Feature Request
+title: Feature - ...
-labels: your_labels
+labels: enhancement
-assignees: your_username
+assignees: noftaly

 ---